Less than a quarter of all emails get opened.

 Us, mere commercial enterprises, have to fight hard to get our emails noticed and opened.
 Too often, mailing list subscribers can’t be asked to go through yet another pile of boring emails.
 To convince them otherwise, we need to stand out.

-The best solution for this in 2020 is email marketing gamification.
+The best solution for this is email marketing gamification.
 Excited?
 Game on!

 What Is Gamification in Email Marketing?